VILA VITA Parc leads the way for sustainable luxury tourism in the Algarve

 From its opening in 1992, one of the most notable features of VILA VITA Parc are the vast gardens, which account for over 60% of the total resort area.
 This was a massive statement of intent that, at VILA VITA Parc, nature was welcome and would be cherished.
 A veritable army of gardeners plant, trim, water, prune and nourish the sub-tropical and Mediterranean gardens.
 There are around 5.000 palm trees dotted around the resort, mixed in with local olive trees and colourful flowers.
 Tired plants are even relocated to a nearby nursery for some TLC whenever required before returning to resort.

-Such lush gardens require a lot of watering.
+Such lush gardens require a lot of watering although the prevalence of native flora helps reduce water consumption.
 With the vast Atlantic at the resort’s doorstep, VILA VITA Parc implemented an innovative sea water reverse osmosis method in 2015.
 The water treatment system, with a capacity of 440m3 per day, collects water from the ocean which, after disinfection, makes its way into the underground treatment tanks.
 The water is then filtered so that it becomes free of any impurities, before being desalinated by osmosis, becoming apt for general use.
 All of the water used to maintain the resorts gardens, and all the water in its 7 swimming pools and 3 lakes now comes from the Atlantic via this method.
 The use of revese osmosis has allowed the resort to reduce its public network water consumption to just 30%.
 As an added bonus, the process will allow VILA VITA Parc to produce its own salt.

 The resort also looked to make changes on land and updated its fleet of vehicles to hybrid and electric vehicles, resulting in an 166% reduction in the use of fossil fuels.
 And the first TESLA charging station in the Algarve is located at the resort.